 A healthy relationship depends on having a good line of communication between the couple.
 However, couples in codependent relationships often have very poor communication.
 For instance, someone who is romantically involved with a codependent partner might be fearful of saying something that would hurt their feelings.
 Therefore, instead of bringing up important issues to discuss as a couple, they just ignore them.
 That causes the relationship’s problems to go unresolved – which makes everything worse.

 The last sign of codependency in a relationship is fairly obvious – it’s dependency.
 Basically, a codependent person will do whatever they can to salvage a relationship, no matter how wrong it is for the couple to remain together.
 As mentioned, codependent people often have a poor self-image, so the thought of losing their romantic partner is terrifying.
 They see themselves as being worthless alone.
 Oftentimes, they will stop at nothing to keep their partner from leaving.

 In short, if you or your romantic partner show signs of codependency, then you should consider taking an online codependency assessment.
 Depending on the results, you and your partner might need to seek professional help from a counsellor or therapist.
 It could prevent your relationship from becoming toxic.
 However, depending on how bad things are, it might be better to break up.

 Signs of Codependency

-At High Expectations Counseling we are a group of licensed and highly trained therapist that specialize in codependency and relationships.
-We understand that this is a learned behavior and that many are not even aware that they are codependent.
+At High Expectations Counseling we are a group of licensed and highly trained therapists that specializes in codependency and relationships.
+We understand that this is a learned behaviour and that many are not even aware that they are codependent.
 Seek professional help today.
 Give us a call at 407-967-1327 and get a free 15 min consultation to seek if we are a good fit for you.